-- June 15 for the following winter semester for all degree programmes of the Applied Sciences Faculty at the KU (Faculty of Social Work); - July 15 for the following winter semester for all university degree programs at the KU.
+- June 15 for the following winter semester for all degree programs of the Applied Sciences Faculty at the KU (Faculty of Social Work); - July 15 for the following winter semester for all university degree programs at the KU.

-There are a few degree programs at the KU that form an exception: programs with admission restrictions and programs for which special admission requirements apply (cf. question 4).
-For more detailed information on these programs, please contact the KU Student Advisory Service directly: studierendenberatung@ku.de Please note that as a rule, first-year students cannot apply for starting their studies in the summer semester.
-There is only one exception: the Magister degree program in Catholic Theology.
-Some Master's programs can also be started in the summer semester.
+There are a few degree programs at the KU that form an exception: programs with admission restrictions and programs for which special admission requirements apply.
+For more detailed information on these programs, please contact the KU Student Advisory Service directly:

+studierendenberatung@ku.de